Nutlope/turboseek/README.md

 ## Future tasks

-- [ ] Try to parse the sources in a more effecient way to make the app faster overall: Try Serper API
+- [ ] Try to parse the sources in a more efficient way to make the app faster overall: Try Serper API
 - [ ] Have the AI tool ignore video links like Youtube cause can't scrape them fast
 - [ ] Make sure the answer correctly cites all the sources in the text & number the citations in the UI
 - [ ] Add sharability to allow folks to share answers